chef/chef-web-docs/chef_master/source/delivery_server_backup.rst

 Create Backups
 =====================================================

 The `create-backup </ctl_automate_server.html#create-backup>`__ command is used to create Chef Automate backup archives and Elasticseach snapshots.
-When used with the default configuration it will create backup archives and Elasticseach snapshots
+When used with the default configuration, it will create backup archives and Elasticseach snapshots.

+.. note:: In rare circumstances, jobs that are running at the time of backup creation may be left in an unrecoverable state.

 List Backups
 =====================================================